- The Artist

 From Cape Town, we'll fly on to Johannesburg, then north to Botswana, one of Africa's most remote and pristine countries.
 Botswana boasts one of the world's largest deserts, the Kalahari, and the largest inland delta system.
 It holds more elephants than any country on the continent and is home to nearly 600 bird species.
 With over 10,000 square miles of verdant channels, lagoons, swamps and islands, Botswana's diversity is breathtaking.

 From the vast Kalahari desert, we fly next to the lush, wet savannas of the Okavango delta and the remote Little Vumbura Safari Camp.
-Little Vumbura sits on a wooded island shaded by a canopy of ancient Okavango forest that overlooks the Okavango floodplains.
+Little Vumbura sits on a remote, wooded island shaded by a canopy of ancient Okavango forest that overlooks the Okavango floodplains.
 Our group reserves the entire six-room, private safari camp, which features in-suite bathrooms, private open-air showers and a plunge pool overlooking wildlife viewing decks.

 Here we'll watch wildlife survive in their native habitat and explore the savannas and channels by motorboat, "mokoro" (a native dugout canoe) and open Land Rovers.
 The fishing here is superb and the sunsets are stunning.
 In the evenings, we enjoy drinks, snacks and comradery as the orange sun dips into the water.
 At night we'll dine under the stars and listen to the chorus of African animals in the distance.

-We'll have a chance to photograph lions, leopards, cheetahs, giraffes, antelope, rhino, wildebeest, eland, kudu, hippos and more.
+We'll have great opportunities to photograph lions, leopards, cheetahs, giraffes, antelope, rhino, wildebeest, eland, kudu, hippos and more.
 Here you can truly see the entire lifecycle of the African bush.
 One of the highlights of this camp is the "Boma Feast," set in the forest with torches and tables of food.
 We sing and dance with the camp's staff and local villagers, sharing in their traditional dance as a big family.

 While near the falls, Anne and Jim will again offer their wildlife conservation program, Art for Animals, at a local school.
 While Anne teaches drawing and Jim talks to kids about the importance of protecting wildlife, our friends will get to know some of the kids while touring their amazing school, set in the African bush.
-This exchange has been a highlight of the safari for many of our friends.
+This experience with those kids has been a highlight of the safari for many of our friends.
 The next day, we'll take a safari on the back of elephants then visit a local game preserve that's home to several rare black rhinos.
 We'll be treated to a private sunset cruise and enjoy drinks on the Zambezi River from our private, 1940s-era river yacht.

 On our third day in Victoria Falls, the group will soak in the beauty and peace of the river during a canoeing trip above the falls.
 We'll also have a chance to fish for tigerfish and Nile perch.
 We often see hippos, elephants and herds of gazelles along the Zambezi riverbank.
-That evening, we'll board an antique train at the Victoria Falls Hotel and travel to the center of the Victoria Falls bridge, which straddles the river and offers breathtaking views of the falls at sunset.

 These specialized tours through pristine habitats are designed to give visitors a chance to meet with local people and learn about important conservation and species preservation efforts.
 We'll learn about the daily lives of the animals we encounter along the way.
 By participating in efforts to save the African wild dog, raise orphaned cheetahs or release lion cubs or baby elephants into the wild, each of us will become part of the solution in Africa.
 The rewards of these interactions can make a tangible difference in the health of our planet and enrich our own lives.